US Star Pacific Wrecks Your donation today supports the next 15 years

 Wartime History

-A prewar German plantation and a Seven Day Adventist missionary station existed on the southern portion of the island.
-World War II first came to Emirau in the form of a Kregsmarine raiders Orion and Komet, who left about 500 men, women and children on Emirau in early December 1940, after the sinking of their ship, RMS Rangitane and Holmwood.
+In early December 1940, Kregsmarine (German Navy) raiders Orion and Komet disembarked roughly 500 men, women and children on Emirau after the sinking their ships RMS Rangitane and Holmwood.
 The survivors lived on the island until rescued by Australian authorities.

 Emirau Airfield

-Built by US Navy Seabees, pair of parallel runways.
+Built by U.S. Navy (USN) Seabees, pair of parallel runways.

 Emirau Cemetery